backstage/backstage/contrib/scripts/orphan-clean-up/README.md

 ## Bash

-A bash implementation implementation of a the orphan cleanup script.
+A bash implementation of the orphan cleanup script.

 ### Requirements